hideinmyskill/SOC/ApplicationID.md

-## This is a collection of Application ID to help With analysis
+## This is a collection of Application ID to help with log analysis
 ----------------------------------------------------------------